snusbase/docs.snusbase.com/terms-of-service.md

 ## 12. Third-Party Content and Services

-Our Data Breach Search Engine may contain links to third-party websites or services that are not owned or controlled by us.
+Our Services may contain links to third-party websites or services that are not owned or controlled by us.
 We have no control over, and assume no responsibility for, the content, privacy policies, or practices of any third-party websites or services.
 You acknowledge and agree that we shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such third-party content, goods, or services.

 ## 13. Governing Law and Jurisdiction